 Returning from Los Tuneles on cloud 9, I quickly changed, paid $2.50 for a fresh coconut and set out for a bike ride.
 I rented a bike from Galapagos Bike and Surf for $4 per hour.
 The intention was to make it to the Wall of Tears (Muro de las Lagrimas) by sunset, which unfortunately did not happen as I spent too much time at different points of interest along the way!

-I stopped at the Tortoise Breeding Center, Centro de Crianza, which was worth it to ohh and ahh at how tiny they start and how big they grow!
-I took another detour up a hill to see the flamingos.
+On the way out of town, stop at the Tortoise Breeding Center, Centro de Crianza, where you can see baby giant tortoises!
+Take another detour up a hill to Poza de los Flamingos.
 The flamingos are actually quite a distance down from the road, but seeing those gorgeous pink colors with the dramatic landscape behind them was stunning.

-I made it to one viewpoint about 30 mins away from the Wall of Tears and decided that was far enough as I wouldn’t have made it back to the rental shop before closing if I continued further.
+There is a viewpoint about 30 mins away from the Wall of Tears where I decided was far enough as I wouldn’t have made it back to the rental shop before closing if I continued further.
 It was a great spot to relax, hydrate, and prepare for the bike ride back to town.
 The return trip back was much easier as it’s mostly downhill.
 As we approached the beach section of the trail, the sun was just beginning to set, stunningly behind the hills.
 Thankfully, I made it back to the shop just as they were closing up, for a total of $8.00 for the ride.

 Cost to attempt the bike ride to the Wall of Tears = $8.00 bike rental